-There is a strong interest in ILs as alternatives for volatile organic solvents in the organic synthesis [7-36 37 8].
-They can act as solvents for chemical reactions, including catalytic reactions [9-13].
-ILs are found as 38 the use in electrochemical applications [7-8, 14-15], e.g. electrolytes in batteries [16], in photovoltaic 39 devices [17], and a medium for electrode-position of metals.
-ILs can also find applications in separation 40 sciences as solvents for extraction processes [18], as a stationary phase for gas chromatography [19], as 41 well as in mass spectrometry [20].
-In other hands the fancacing physio-chemical properties of 42 alkanolammonium based ILs including ion conducting, viscous, non-volatile and non-flammable, they are 43 now used in various fields both of academia and industries as solvent, catalyst, reaction media, 44 pharmaceutical ingredient and solvent, polymerization reaction [21].
-In addition, the biodegradability of 45 ammonium cations is considerably enhanced when hydroxyl groups are incorporated.
-To make in utilizing 46 as the green and promising eco-friendly solvents in the separation process, ILs can serve as nonvolatile entertainers to break zoetrope and enable a more energy efficient.
-[22].
-Ammonium based ILs 47 48 especially ethanolammonium ILs are easy to prepare and the raw materials are mostly available with 49 cheapness. То investigate

-51 The study of alkanolammonium based ILs, three cations such as different types of cation such as 52 ethanolamine, diethylamine and triethanolamine were used to form ILs with anion as formate and acetate.
-53 To ensure their use as solvent, the physio-chemical properties are the greatest goal.
-Estimation the 54 physio-chemical properties are a process of the time consuming and waste of chemical materials.
-To 55 save the time and chemicals, the computer programming e.g. HyperchemR Release 8.0 (Hypercube, Inc.) 56 was used to calculated the total energy, binding energy, Heat of formation, HOMO, LUMO, LUMO~HOMO and different vibrational stretching of bonds [22-24].
-Different cations and anions were 57 58 used to make a comparison effects in physio-chemicals properties through computer programming and 59 antimicrobial toxicity.
+There is a strong interest in ILs as alternatives for volatile organic solvents in the organic synthesis [8-9].
+They can act as solvents for chemical reactions, including catalytic reactions [10-14].
+ILs are found as the use in electrochemical applications [8-9, 15-16], e.g. electrolytes in batteries [17], absorption of carbon dioxide[18], in photovoltaic devices [19], and a medium for electrodeposition of metals.
+ILs can also find applications in separation sciences as solvents for in depolymerization process of lignin[20], extraction processes [21], as a stationary phase for gas chromatography [22], as well as in mass spectrometry [23].
+To explain the Molecular interactions between ammonium-based ionic liquids and molecular solvents, the thermodynamic parameters can be effectively used to gain valuable insights which would be most useful in various industries[24].
+In other hands the fascinating physio-chemical properties of alkanolammonium based ILs including ion conducting, viscous, non-volatile and non-flammable, they are now used in various fields both of academia and industries as a solvent, catalyst, reaction media, pharmaceutical ingredient and solvent, polymerization reaction [25].
+In addition, the biodegradability of ammonium cations is considerably enhanced when hydroxyl groups are incorporated.
+To make in utilizing as the green and promising eco-friendly solvents in the separation process.
+ILs can serve as nonvolatile entertainers to break zoetrope and enable a more energy efficient.
+[26].
+Ammonium-based ILs especially ethanolammonium ILs are easy to prepare and the raw materials are mostly available with cheapness.
+To investigate, the study of alkanolammonium based ILs, three cations such as different types of a cation such as ethanolamine, diethylamine and triethanolamine were used to form ILs with anion as formate and acetate.
+To ensure their use as a solvent, the physiochemical properties are the greatest goal.
+Estimation the physio-chemical properties are a process of the time consuming and waste of chemical materials.
+To save the time and chemicals, the computer programming e.g. HyperchemR Release 8.0 (Hypercube, Inc.) was used to calculated the total energy, binding energy, Heat of formation, HOMO, LUMO, LUMO~HOMO and different vibrational stretching of bonds [27-29].
+Different cations and anions were used to make a comparison effects in physio-chemical properties through computer programming and antimicrobial toxicity.
 Most of these are highly polar and well soluble in water.
-So there is a large scope to pollute water body and environment [25].
-The antimicrobial toxicological profile of these ILs was not well 60 61 documented and the information are not enough for further applications.
-Due to the short life span, bacteria and fungi are the best starting point to investigate and estimate the toxic bio-data of synthesized 62 formate and acetate ammonium ILs.
-The bacterial toxicity level in the form of antimicrobial activity against 63 64 gram positive and gram negative bacteria was screened and evaluated for confirming their use in specific 65 fields [26-27].
+So there is a large scope to pollute water body and environment [30].
+The antimicrobial toxicological profile of these ILs was not well documented and the information are not enough for further applications.
+Due to the short lifespan, bacteria and fungi are the best starting point to investigate and estimate the toxic bio-data of synthesized formate and acetate ammonium ILs.
+The bacterial toxicity level in the form of antimicrobial activity against gram positive and gram negative bacteria was screened and evaluated for confirming their use in specific fields [31-32].

-66 2.
-EXPERIMENT
+2. EXPERIMENT

-67 2.1 Materials and reagents
+2.1 Materials and reagents